opennetsci/resources/README.md

 # List of resources for the hackathon

 Different data storage and backup options
-Organizing, documenting, and adding metadata to research data to optimize the visibility of your data Data archiving, access, sharing and re-use with the use of data repositories Understanding the different copyright licenses designed to deal with open data
+Organizing, documenting, and adding metadata to research data to optimize the visibility of your data
+Data archiving, access, sharing and re-use with the use of data repositories
+Different copyright licenses designed to deal with open data

 For an extensive list of resources for Open Science see: [OpenScience MOOC](https://opensciencemooc.eu/resources/#)